-MediShield Life which is the basic health insurance plan managed by the Central Provident Fund (CPF).
+MediShield Life which is the basic health insurance plan managed by the Central Provident Fund (CPF) Board.
 MediShield Life premiums can be paid by MediSave.

 Private health insurance which: